r0ddty/android_vendor_RisingOTA_fog_unoff/README.md

 ```

 ## 2 Guidelines ##
-* Check if your device has all [requirements](https://github.com/ricedroidandroid/rules-and-guidelines#builds-quality-requirements) to be officially supported
+* Check if your device has all [requirements](https://github.com/RisingOSS-devices/official/blob/main/devicereq.md) to be officially supported
 * Check if manufacturer already exists
 * Check if published link is official
-* Check if JSON is intact with help of online validator tools like [https://jsonformatter.curiousconcept.com](https://jsonformatter.curiousconcept.com) or [https://jsonformatter.org](https://jsonformatter.org)
+* Check if JSON is intact with help of online validator tools like [jsonformatter.curiousconcept](https://jsonformatter.curiousconcept.com) or [jsonformatter](https://jsonformatter.org)
 * Check if no extra / missing spaces

 ## 3. How to ##
 For following below description, replace *codename* with your device codename.
 ### 3.1 Initial support ###
-After you contacted [Gabriel on Telegram](https://telegram.me/gwolf2u), and have the approval, follow the below steps.
+After you contacted [Lord Itachi on Telegram](https://t.me/manid_reddy), and have the approval, follow the below steps.
-1. Fork this repo to your own GitHub
+1. Fork this repo to your own GitHub account and clone it locally.
-2. Copy file **createjson.sh** from *initial support* folder to riceDroid source folder and make it executable
+2. Copy file [**createjson.sh**](./initial/createjson.sh) from *initial support* folder to RisingOS source folder and make it executable
 ```
 chmod +x createjson.sh
 ```